vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 ## Where decimal point is stored ?

 - The decimal point is not explicitly stored anywhere.
 - As i written line `Floating-point numbers are encoded by storing the significand & the exponent (along with a sign bit)`, but you dont get it first time.
-Dont worry 99% people dont get it first including me.
+Dont worry 99% people dont get it first, including me.

 ## A bit more about repesenting numbers in memory